lumusitech/backend-node-ts-graphql-apollo-server-subscriptions/README.md

 # Node - Graphql - Apollo Server

-This is a simple node ts project to learn graphql and apollo server.
+This is a simple node ts project to learn subscriptions on graphql and apollo server.

 after clone, run: